 Located on Highway 40, Berthoud Pass tops out at just over 11,000 feet (3350 m) and is well marked with a large parking area, informational signs, and restrooms.
 From here, the hike begins by switchbacking up an old service road for the first 0.85 miles (1.4 km) before intersecting with the Continental Divide Trail (CDT), which climbs up to the saddle between Mount Flora and Colorado Mines Peak before traversing across to Mount Flora.

-Our hike began under blue skies but it was only 7:30am at Berthoud Pass, so it wasn’t all that warm.
+Our hike began under blue skies, but it was only 7:30am at Berthoud Pass so it wasn’t all that warm.
 The temperature rose as we climbed, but once we reached the saddle between the two peaks the wind picked up and dropped the air temperature quite drastically.
 We weren’t quite prepared enough for this; we managed to stay warm by donning our rain coats, but we definitely should have packed hats and gloves and probably a wind-proof layer as well.
 Lesson learned.

 The wind stayed with us for the remainder of the climb to the summit and most of the way back down as well, and we could see a storm rolling in from the west.
 At times, the gusts were so strong they threatened to blow me off balance (and a couple times, they succeeded).
 Fortunately, there are a few wind blocks on the summit, so we were able to hide out behind these strategically-placed rock piles and find a few moments of reprieve from the constant gusts.

-From the summit, we could see as far north as Rocky Mountain National Park, south and west over the rest of the Front Range, and east towards Denver, though the haze from all the forest fires did put somewhat of a damper on visibility.
+From the summit, we could see as far north as Rocky Mountain National Park, south and west over the rest of the Front Range, and east toward Denver, though the haze from all the forest fires did put somewhat of a damper on visibility.

 But even with the reduced view, this was a beautiful hike through the tundra and, for us, a hike of firsts: our first time on the CDT, our first Colorado summit, and our first Colorado 13er!